Egbert Benson: Political and judicial service

 Towards the start of the American Revolutionary War, Benson approved the course of the Sons of Liberty and gave up, in a measure, his professional prospects then brightly opening and devoted himself to his country.
 He aided the Sons of Liberty, who were in Dutchess County where Benson, as a part of his first efforts, gave proper directions to the political meetings.
 When the British occupied New York City in 1776, Benson remained in Dutchess County for several years.
 From 1777 to 1781, Benson served as a member of the New York State Assembly and drafted every important bill passed there in during the Revolution.
-He was also a representative in the Second Continental Congress from 1780, and drew bills organizing the executive department of the United States.
 The county made him the president of their committee of safety and in 1777 sent him to the revolutionary New York State Assembly.
 When the first state government was organized, Benson was appointed the first New York attorney general and served until 1788.
 He was elected to the Assembly annually until 1781 and again in 1788.

 New York sent Benson as a delegate to the Continental Congress in 1784.
 Although he was reappointed in 1785, he did not attend sessions.
 In 1786, he was named by the Legislature to accompany Alexander Hamilton as a delegate to the Annapolis Convention, which issued a call for the United States Constitutional Convention held the following year.
 He returned to the Congress in 1787 and 1788, and in 1788 attended the New York state convention that ratified the United States Constitution.

 When the new federal government was established, Benson was elected from New York's 3rd congressional district to the United States House of Representatives of the 1st and 2nd United States Congresses, serving from March 4, 1789, to March 3, 1793.
 In 1794, Benson was appointed a justice of the New York Supreme Court, a position he held until 1801.